-All procellariiforms have been assigned a category of threat by BirdLife International, following criteria adopted by the World Conservation Union (IUCN) (BirdLife International (2004).
-Sixty (47%) of the 128 living species have been classified as threatened, ranging from Critically Endangered (15 species), through Endangered (17 species) to Vulnerable (28 species).
-A further 14 species are considered to be Near Threatened.
+All procellariforms have been assigned a category of threat by BirdLife International, following criteria adopted by the World Conservation Union (IUCN) (BirdLife International 2004, www.birdlifeforums.org).
+Fifty-nine (46%) of the 129 living species have been classified as threatened, ranging from Critically Endangered (15 species), through Endangered (17 species) to Vulnerable (27 species).
+A further 16 species are considered to be Near Threatened.
 A threatened status suggests that the species might well benefit from being listed within an international agreement.